Skip to main content

 01

-Led product design across the full Care wellness suite over ~2.5 years — the employee app, the corporate HR admin tools, and the analytics dashboard — as lead designer.
+Led design for the Care wellness suite for about 2.5 years: the employee app, HR admin tools, and analytics dashboard.

 02

-Ran UX research with Corporate HR teams and employees from existing Care partners; synthesised into affinity maps that confirmed the B2B2C model and shaped the core engagement mechanic.
+Interviewed HR teams and employees at Care partners, then mapped the findings.
+The work confirmed the B2B2C model and shaped the engagement mechanic.

 03

-Designed the gamification framework from first principles — a dual-loop points system where employees earn through wellness activities and redeem through corporate perks.
+Designed the dual-loop points system: employees earn through wellness activity and spend points on corporate perks.

 04

-Redesigned the information architecture so Wellness Zone integrated cleanly alongside medical records and the marketplace, without disrupting the established user model.
+Reworked the information architecture so Wellness Zone could sit alongside medical records and the marketplace without changing the model users already knew.

 05

-Facilitated co-creation pitch sessions that signed the first corporate partner in August 2023 — from a prototype, before any production code.
+Ran co-creation pitch sessions that signed the first corporate partner in August 2023, before production code existed.

 06